antononcube/Raku-Jupyter-Chatbook/README-work.md

 ## *Footnotes*

-¹ Jupyter clients are user interfaces to interact with an interpreter kernel like "Jupyter::Kernel".
+¹ Jupyter clients are user interfaces to interact with an interpreter kernel like "Jupyter::Chatbook".
 Jupyter [Lab | Notebook | Console | QtConsole ] are the jupyter maintained clients.
 More info in the [jupyter documentations site](https://jupyter.org/documentation).